-I feel like I have been singing “Oh Mr. Sun, Sun Mr. Golden sun, please shine down on me!”
+I feel like I have been singing “Oh Mr. Sun, Mr. Golden sun, please shine down on me” quite a lot lately!
 The sun is shining and providing a good time to soak up some Vitamin D.

-The sun gives off serotonin that is beneficial for children and adults.
-The Serotonin helps boost children’s mood and helps them feel calm and focused.
-This is a great benefit for all children in school or out.
+Sunshine gives off serotonin that is beneficial for children and adults.
+The Serotonin helps boost children’s mood while also helping them feel calm and focused.
+This is a great benefit for all children, whether they’re in school or out.

 Research shows that just five to fifteen minutes a week provides you with enough vitamin D needed to boost your mood.
 (Laflamme,2015) This is also beneficial for teachers who work with students.
 It also creates a mood boost and calming for you as well.
-So when the sun is shining head on out even if it’s for five minutes to get some beneficial vitamin D.
+So head on out, even if it’s for only five minutes to get some beneficial vitamin D.

 Sunny Day Activities

 Find a nice bright spot.
 Have a conversation with the children about the sun.

 “The sun is yellow.
 And it’s bright!”